Mughal Emperor Jahangir: Life, Legacy, and Influence

 10 shares

-In history, there are rulers who left an indelible mark not only through their political power but also through their passion for the arts.
+In history, there are rulers who has inscribed their names in golden words not only through their political power but also through their passion for the arts.
 One such figure was Emperor Jahangir, the fourth ruler of the Mughal Empire.
-Jahangir was the fourth Mughal emperor, who ruled from 1605 until his death.
-He was known for his love of art and culture, but also for his cruelty and indecisiveness.
+Jahangir ruled from 1605 to 1627 until his death.
+He was known for his love of art and culture, but also his cruelty and indecisiveness.
+Let’s know more about the Mughal Emperor Jahangir and all about his influence and legacy.

 Born Nur-ud-din Muhammad Salim, Jahangir was born in 1569, the third and only surviving son of Akbar the Great.
 He was a bright and intelligent child, but he was also willful and rebellious.
 In 1599, he rebelled against his father but was eventually defeated and imprisoned.